Paul Brown (racing driver)

 During the car's development, many of the parts created became stock pieces on the later production Boss 302S's built by Watson Racing and Ford Racing/Ford Performance.
 The two most notable parts are the Tiger Racing carbon hood and the G-Stream carbon rear wing.

-2011 was by far his most successful and notable race season.
-Paul won the Pirelli World Challenge GTS Driver's Championship, where his iconic #50 became known, as it took 50 starts to achieve his first outright win.
-For the 2011 PWC season, in 12 races entered, Paul won five, placed in the top 10 ten times, the top 5 nine times, and won the outright PWC Drivers title with one race remaining.
-With the return of the Boss 302, this was the namesakes first championship since Parnelli Jones' 1970 Trans-Am season, also in a Boss 302 Mustang.
+In 2011 Paul won the Pirelli World Challenge GTS Driver's Championship, where his #50 became known, as it took 50 starts to achieve his first outright win.
+In the 2011 PWC season Paul entered 12 races, winning five, placing top ten 10 times, top 5 nine times, and winning the PWC Drivers title with one race remaining.
+This was the first championship win in a Boss 302, since Parnelli Jones' 1970 Trans-Am season, also in a Boss 302 Mustang.
 During his championship winning season, Paul led more laps than all other GTS competitors combined, setting the fastest lap in seven of 12 races.

-Speaking to his honest love of racing, Paul and the Tiger Racing team struggled to find sponsor support despite the record pace and repeated victories.
-The team made countless sacrifices throughout the 2011 season as they worked to meet the financial requirements to transport, repair, and maintain the Boss 302S for races that spanned from St. Petersburg, Florida, to Laguna Seca Raceway, California.
+Paul and the Tiger Racing team struggled to find sponsor support despite the record pace and repeated victories.
+The team made several sacrifices throughout the 2011 season as they worked to meet the financial requirements to transport, repair, and maintain the Boss 302S for races that spanned from St. Petersburg, Florida, to Laguna Seca Raceway, California.

 In March 2012, Paul was diagnosed with metastatic melanoma just before the 2012 Pirelli World Challenge season opener but kept it hidden from fans.
 Good friend and accomplished racer Justin Bell campaigned on his behalf and won the season's first two races.
 Despite a terminal diagnosis, Paul entered the 2012 Pirelli World Challenge race at Canadian Motorsports Park, formally Mosport International Raceway, on June 22–24.
 The event was a double-header.
 In the first race, Paul finished third with a near second place at the finish line.
 In the second race, his car suffered engine damage, and he finished 9th.

 Although he was incredibly ill from cancer, Paul Brown still wheeled his Mustang to one last podium in June of 2012.
 He’s pictured here alongside his father Kenny Brown.

-In his last race, on July 15th, 2012, Paul raced the Tiger Racing Ferrari 512M in the G1-Historic Can-Am field.
+In his last race, on July 15, 2012, Paul raced the Tiger Racing Ferrari 512M in the G1-Historic Can-Am field.
 Despite suffering from Stage 4 cancer and no additional treatment, Paul started in the last rows of a 35-car field and worked his way up to sixth overall and a class win.